FrankieFinancial/onboarding-widget/README.md

 failureScreen: {
   // url to redirect after applicant clicks button when onboarding has failed
-  // by default the UI Screen only displays a failure message
+  // by default the Smart UI only displays a failure message
   // you can always include the applicant-reference as a query parameter to provide any further steps.
   // As any traditional html link, ctaUrl can also include a call to a global javascript function,
   //   "javascript:ffFailure('string-with-applicant-reference')"